Compare the 2018 Honda Odyssey vs. 2017 Chrysler Pacifica

 For most buyers, the best minivan for 2018 will be the Honda Odyssey, even though the 2017 Pacifica remains an excellent minivan.
 However, it's best to get a close look at both minivans before committing to a choice.
 Visit Pohanka Honda in order to compare and test drive both vehicles, so you can get all the information you need to make an informed purchase.

-There are currently no New 2018 Honda Odyssey Elite 4dr Mini-Van in inventory
+There are currently no 2018 Honda Odyssey Elite 4dr Mini-Van for Sale in inventory

 Sale prices may include all applicable incentives.
 Some prices including incentives may require financing through the manufacturer and are therefore subject to credit approval.
 Dealer installed options are additional.
 Stock photo colors, options and trim levels may vary.
 Not responsible for typographical errors.
 Published price subject to change without notice to correct errors and omissions or in the event of inventory fluctuations.
 Vehicles may be in transit to dealer.
 Vehicle photos may not match exact vehicle.
 Please call to confirm availability status.